-A teacher may remove from class a student who has been documented by the teacher to have repeatedly interfered with the teacher's ability to communicate effectively with the students in the class or with the ability of the student's classmates to learn; or whose behavior the teacher determines is so unruly, disruptive, or abusive, that it seriously interferes with the teacher's ability to communicate effectively with the students in the class or with the ability of the student's classmates to learn.
-The principal may:
+A teacher may also initiate a formal removal from class if:

+- 1. The student's behavior has been documented by the teacher as repeatedly interfering with the teacher's ability to teach his or her class or with the student's classmates' ability to learn; or - 2.
+The behavior is so unruly, disruptive, or abusive that the teacher cannot teach, and the students in the classroom cannot learn.